 Living in Karnal, I have been to Amritsar more than I can remember.
 So, here I am to guide you through the best that Amritsar has, to offer to you!
 The name of the city suggests much.
 ‘Amrit’ means sweet, and sweetness is there in the feel of this city itself.
 Be it people’s demeanour or mouth-watering food (My personal favourite).

 About Golden Temple, there is no such place I have ever visited that made me feel the same.
-The sacred place has an aura that leaves a lifetime of impression, mesmerising echo of Gurbani is one of them.
-Other is the beauty of the temple which is located in the centre of the sarovar where you can see people bathing, purifying themselves.
-After waiting for 2 long hours in the queue to enter the temple with people chanting “Satnam Waheguru”, which makes the hours fly like seconds, you get to see the beauty of sikhs’ holy book Guru Granth Sahib and the respect they pay to it.
+The sacred place has an aura that leaves a lifetime of impression, the mesmerizing echo of Gurbani is one of them.
+Other is the beauty of the temple which is located in the center of the Sarovar where you can see people bathing, purifying themselves.
+After waiting for 2 long hours in the queue to enter the temple with people chanting “Satnam Waheguru”, which makes the hours fly like seconds, you get to see the beauty of Sikhs’ holy book Guru Granth Sahib and the respect they pay to it.
 Amritsar have many tourist places to visit and explore and Golden temple is one of those.

 The gurudwara also has a langar hall which has a sitting capacity of more than 500 people and also boasts of the biggest chapati making machine in the world.
 People volunteer to serve there and be a part of the community which works for all.